Skip to Content

 High-rise hotels and all-inclusive resorts are more common in Aruba, and low-rise and boutique hotels are popular in Curaçao.

-In Curaçao, most people stay in Willemstad, allowing them to reach the beaches easily and explore the charming capital city.
+By comparison, most people visiting Curaçao stay in Willemstad, allowing them to reach the beaches easily and explore the charming capital city.
 Most resorts and hotels on the island are along the west coast, with the more prominent beach resorts located in Willemstad.

-You’ll find more remote and quieter properties as you go north up the west coast.
-Some of the top hotels in Curaçao include Baoase Luxury Resort, Renaissance Wind Creek Curacao Resort, Avila Beach Hotel, Papagayo Beach Resort, and LionsDive Beach Resort.
+You’ll find more remote and quieter properties as you go north up the West Coast.
+For example, Renaissance Wind Creek Curacao Resort, Avila Beach Hotel, and LionsDive Beach Resort tend to be among the most popular options for first-time visitors.

 Curaçao has the more impressive capital city: Willemstad.

-You can also visit the fascinating Kura Hulanda Museum or explore the local markets and boutique shops.
-To put this into perspective, Willemstad is a UNESCO World Heritage Site, while Oranjestad is not.
+I also recommend visiting the Kura Hulanda Museum while here or taking the time to explore local markets and boutique shops.
+As you visit both cities, it’s pretty easy to tell that Willemstad is a UNESCO World Heritage Site, while Oranjestad is not.

-Scuba diving and snorkeling are better in Curaçao.
+Scuba diving and snorkeling are more accessible in Curaçao.

-Some of the top locations for snorkeling are Playa Lagun, Grote Knip, Klein Knip, Tugboat Beach, and Klein Curaçao.
-Regarding diving in Curaçao, some of the most popular dive sites are Watamula, Mushroom Forest, Booby Trap, Paradise, Superior Producer, Tugboat, Klein Curaçao, and Snake Bay.
+Our favorite snorkeling spots here include Playa Lagun, Grote Knip, Klein Knip, Tugboat Beach, and Klein Curaçao, while popular dive sites you won’t want to miss are Watamula, Mushroom Forest, Booby Trap, Paradise, and Tugboat.

-Interestingly, if you compare all three islands in the ABC group, Bonaire would be the overall winner for best snorkeling and diving.
+Interestingly, if you compare all three ABC islands, Bonaire would be the overall winner for best snorkeling, diving, and marine life.
 In fact, Bonaire National Marine Park is considered one of the top shore diving locations in the world.

 Aruba and Curaçao both have fantastic national parks.